← Back to blog

 Is the Australian Graduate Job Market Actually Getting Harder?
 Here's What the Data Says.

-And three years after graduating, 91% of Australian undergraduates are in full-time work.
+But graduate postings in 2024 were still 1.7 times higher than 2019.
+Three years after graduating, 91% of Australian undergraduates are in full-time work.
+The market corrected.
+It did not collapse.

 What "more competitive" actually means for you